ScannerAnswer’s guide – Volvo OBDII Scanners

 5. Autel MD802

 We’ve saved the best fault code reader for Volvo for last!
 If you’ve tried other scanners and found them lacking, you’ve gotta get your hands on the Autel MD802.
-This tool will set you back a couple hundred bucks, but it’s the last OBDII scanner you’ll ever need to buy for your Volvo.
+This tool will set you back, but it’s the last OBDII scanner you’ll ever need to buy for your Volvo.

 The Autel MD802 OBD2 Code Scanner has global support coverage.
 Most OBD tools will only support domestic vehicles like Ford, Chevy, etc, and just display generic codes for the rest.
 Not the Md802!
 This tool is specifically designed to work on US, Asian, and European cars!
 Please keep in mind that you might need to purchase the 38 pin Mercedes adapter, 20pin BMW adapter, etc. From the factory, it only includes the OBD2 plug.